Former Pak Abbasi PM calls on Imran Khan to step down, says government oblivious to people's suffering - ExBulletin

 Former Pak Abbasi PM calls on Imran Khan to step down, says government oblivious to people’s suffering

-Peshawar [Pakistan], November 21 (ANI): Former Pakistani Prime Minister Shahid Khaqan Abbasi said the current government was oblivious to the suffering of ordinary men and that they were not fit to rule “and called on Prime Minister Imran Khan to resign from office.
-Anti-government rally in Peshawar Khaqan, Pakistani Muslim League-Nawaz (PML-B) leader said the government was “not the representative of the people,” Geo News reported.
-The former prime minister said that “the events leading up to the rigging of the 2018 election” have gradually come to light, as he reminded the people that the former chief justice of occupied Gilgit-Baltistan Rana Shamim had blamed Pakistan’s former chief justice Saqib Nisar for “playing a role in rigging” the polls.

-Abbasi said the government was now going to “rig” the next general election, just as it had “rigged” the by-elections in Daska.
-“Legislation passed in parliament will not solve the country’s problems,” he added.
-The protest in Peshawar was part of a long series of protests announced by the Pakistan Democratic Movement, an alliance of opposition parties.
-Earlier this month, the PDM announced its decision to launch protests across the country as well as a long march to Islamabad against the government’s “anti-popular” measures and inflation (ANI)
+PESHAWAR: Former Pakistani Prime Minister Shahid Khaqan Abbasi said the current government is unaware of the suffering of ordinary men and that they are not fit to rule ”and called on Prime Minister Imran Khan to step down .
+Speaking at an anti-government rally in Peshawar, Pakistani Muslim League-Nawaz (PML-B) leader Khaqan said the government was “not the representative of the people,” Geo News reported. were gradually brought to light, as he reminded the people that the former chief justice of occupied Gilgit-Baltistan, Rana Shamim, had criticized former chief justice of Pakistan Saqib Nisar for “playing a role in rigging “polls.
+Abbasi said the government would now have him “rig” the next general election, just as it had “rigged” the by-elections in Daska.
+“Legislation made in Parliament will not solve the country’s problems,” he added. protests announced by the Pakistan Democratic Movement, an alliance of opposition parties.
+Earlier this month, the PDM announced its decision to launch protests across the country as well as a long march to Islamabad against the government’s “anti-popular” measures and inflation.

 Sources